 (2) grant of access; and

-(3) enforcement provisions to encourage compliance.
+(3) enforcement provisions or incentives to encourage compliance.

 With effective notification and access, other elements of the global public health infrastructure, such as those provided by the World Health Organization, (WHO) and national health authorities, could be more successful with their remediation and mitigation efforts.